 2: The Calais Submarine Base

-A Monument to the Second World War The Calais Submarine Base , built by the Germans during the Second World War, is a monumental and impressive site.
-Although partially destroyed, it remains a striking testimony to this period.
+A World War II Monument: The Calais Submarine Base , built by the Germans during World War II, is a monumental and impressive site.
+Although partially destroyed, it remains a striking testament to this period.

 Site Features